tz-dev/PMS-QC/README.md

 * a hierarchical frame/context model
 * a formal system for distinction, transformation, asymmetry, temporality, isolation, integration, and self-binding

-The PMS-QC paper demonstrates how these primitives naturally map to quantum algorithm structure.
+The PMS-QC paper demonstrates how these primitives map to quantum algorithm structure.

 ---